TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/dss_display_test.md

 The example generates test pattern for both pipelines based on the frame format selected.
-The supported frame formats are RGB24, BGR24, ARGB8888, BGRA8888 and RGBA8888 formats.
+The supported frame formats are RGB 16-bit, RGB 32-bit, RGB 64-bit, RGB 24-bit and YUV formats.

 The example configures Zorder for overlay manager where VID and VIDL pipelines have Zorder 1 and 2 respectively.
 The Zorder can be changed using sysconfig option.
 The example configures scaling by default for VID pipeline.
 The VIDL pipeline does not support scaling for input frames.

-The example configures OLDI LVDS panel for Video Port 1.
-Please refer
-<a href="https://www.ti.com/tool/SK-LCD1">**SK-LCD1**</a> for panel details.
-The
-Video port timinng parameters are configured with respect to
-<a href="https://www.ti.com/tool/SK-LCD1">**SK-LCD1**</a>.
-Timing parameters can
-be configured using sysconfig option.
+The example configures DPI Panel for Video Port 2.
+It sets the video timing parameters for DPI output interface.
+The example also adds a Panel driver that configures a Sii9022a bridge driver for DPI to HDMI output on AM62P-SK board.

 The example integrates bootloading funtionality with SBL on OSPI bootmedia.
 It also integrates Device manager functionality.
 The SBL stage 2 thread boots all